StepUp-Solutions/git-express-tutorial/README.md

 **Using Git LFS in a repo:**

-1. **Install Git LFS:** Ensure Git LFS is installed on your system.
+1. **Install Git LFS:** Not installed by default with Git.
+Visit https://git-lfs.com/ for install instructions.
 2. **Initialize Git LFS in your repo:**
    ```bash
    cd /path/to/your/repo